 What Abnormal Results Mean

-An abnormal result means that bacteria is seen in the test sample.
+An abnormal result means that bacteria are seen in the test sample.
 You may have a bacterial infection.
 A culture is needed to confirm the diagnosis.

 There are no risks, unless bronchoscopy is performed.